 WWT London Wetland Centre, Queen Elizabeth's Walk, Barnes, London, SW13 9WT

 Head over to Hampstead on a clear evening and you'll discover a small but mighty observatory which is open to the public for night time star gazing.
-It's usually open from September through to April, but in light of the covid crazy, it hasn't reopened yet this season, so do keep an eye on its website for regular updates on experience that's literally out of this world.
+It's usually open from September through to April, but in light of the covid crazy, it's unclear (but hopeful) for a reopen for this season, so do keep an eye on its website for regular updates on an experience that's literally out of this world.

 Hampstead Observatory, Summit Lodge, 9 Lower Terrace, West Heath Rd, Hampstead, London NW3 6RF